trias-project/occ-cube/README.md

 See https://doi.org/10.15468/dl.rej1cz for more details.
 Note: the table above is just an example and can be outdated.

 By aggregating we would loose this information, so we provide aside the cubes, e.g. `cube_belgium.tsv`, a kind of taxonomic compendiums, e.g. `cube_belgium_taxa.tsv`.
 They include for each taxa in the cube all the synonyms or infraspecies whose occurrences contribute to the total count.
-They are saved in `data/processed`.
+Differently from data cube of alien species, these data cubes are completely built upon the taxonomic relationships of [GBIF Backbone Taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c).
+Both data cubes and taxonomic compendiums are saved in `data/processed`.

-For example, _Aedes japonicus (Theobald, 1901)_ is an accepted species present in the belgian cube: based on the information stored in `occ_belgium_taxa.tsv`, its occurrences include occurrences linked to the following taxa:
+For example, _Aedes japonicus (Theobald, 1901)_ is an accepted species present in the Belgian cube: based on the information stored in `occ_belgium_taxa.tsv`, its occurrences include occurrences linked to the following taxa:
 1. [Aedes japonicus (Theobald, 1901)](https://www.gbif.org/species/1652212)
 2. [Ochlerotatus japonicus (Theobald, 1901)](https://www.gbif.org/species/4519733)
 3. [Aedes japonicus subsp. japonicus](https://www.gbif.org/species/7346173)